 Haluk Murat Demirel, 38, said he had been motivated to open the site by friends who sought his counsel on sexual matters and products, but found the material on other online forums and in specialist stores too explicit and unIslamic.

 He said: “Online sex shops usually have pornographic pictures, which makes Muslims uncomfortable.
+Even those some of those Muslims would consider watching mature videos and other pornographic content when they are feeling sexually aroused and without a partner.

 “We don’t sell vibrators for example, because they are not approved by Islam,” Mr Demirel said.
+However, couples can still read the sex furniture review if they wanted to because that doesn’t include any sex toys.

 He said the website – which provides guidance on which sexual acts are prohibited in Islam and which are not – had proved surprisingly popular since launching last Tuesday, with 33,000 unique visitors on Sunday alone.
+So for those who want to know if they can tap that bubble butt, they can head to his site for all the necessary information.

 Taboo and Islamic “conservatism”